knative/eventing/docs/spec/spec.md

 ### group: eventing.knative.dev/v1alpha1

 _Describes a specific configuration (credentials, etc) of a source system which can be used to supply events.
-Sources emit events using a channel specified in their status.
+A common pattern is for Sources to emit events to Channel to allow event delivery to be fanned-out within the cluster.
 They cannot receive events._

 ### Object Schema